BitcoinQnA/Bitcoiner.Guide/peach.md

 1. **Buying and Selling Bitcoin**: Users can list their Bitcoin for sale or browse listings to buy Bitcoin directly from other users.
 Once they agree on a price, the transaction begins without delay.

-2. **Escrow System**: Peach employs a secure 2 of 2 multi-signature escrow transaction system that assures the safety of all transactions.
-When a seller agrees to sell, the Bitcoin is moved into an escrow account, and both the seller and Peach must sign to transfer the Bitcoin, ensuring the highest level of security during the transaction process.
+2. **Escrow System**: Peach employs a secure 2 of 2 multi-signature escrow transaction system that assures the safety of all transactions for all parties.
+When making a sell offer, the seller sends the bitcoin to an address controlled by them and Peach: the bitcoin can only be moved from here if they and Peach both sign off on it.

 3. **Payment and Release of Bitcoin**: The buyer sends the agreed fiat currency payment directly to the seller through the agreed-upon payment method.
 Once the seller confirms receipt of the payment, sats are released and moved to the buyer's wallet in self-custody.

 4. **Dispute Resolution**: Peach can step in as a mediator if a dispute arises between the buyer and seller.
-If the parties cannot resolve the dispute, Peach staff will intervene and likely release the sats stored in escrow to settle the matter after verification.
+If the parties cannot resolve the dispute, Peach's staff will intervene and try settling the issue.
+The process involves asking for proof of payment on the buyer side to ensure that everyone has done their part of the agreement.

 *At the time of writing this, 23rd May 2023, Peach Bitcoin is still in beta testing.*